jaywink/federation/docs/introduction.rst

 Currently three protocols are being focused on.

 * Diaspora is considered to be stable with most of the protocol implemented.
-* ActivityPub support should be considered as alpha - all the basic things work but there are likely to be a lot of compatibility issues with other ActivityPub implementations.
+* ActivityPub support should be considered as beta - inbound payload are handled by a jsonld processor (calamus)
 * Matrix support cannot be considered usable as of yet.

 The code base is well tested and in use in several projects.
 Backward incompatible changes